 Over the past decades, a substantial amount of literature has evolved which extensively discusses the effect of corporate taxes (e.g., Auerbach et al., 1983; Djankov et al., 2010; Dobbins and Jacob, 2016; Giroud and Rauh, 2017; Ljungqvist and Smolyansky, 2016), payout taxes (e.g., Alstadsæter et al., 2017; Becker et al., 2013; Chetty and Saez, 2010; Yagan, 2015), and consumption taxes (e.g., Jacob et al., 2018) on investment behaviour of firms1.
-The discushowever, is much more fragmentary and less diverse.
+The discussion on the effect of personal taxes on firm-level investment, however, is much more fragmentary and less diverse.
 That is, although previous literature on personal taxes does exist, evidence on the direct effect of personal taxes on firm-level investment is surprisingly scarce.
-For instance, one set of studies exclusively relies on macroeconomic data and draws unclear conclusions about the effect on aggregate investment and economic growth2 (e.g., Lee and Gordon, 2005).
-Other studies, by contrast, attempt to complement these macro-level findings by estimating the effect on total factor productivity (e.g., Arnold et al., 2011) or by employing the q approach (e.g., Alesina et al., 2002) but they show no statistically significant, robust effect on firm-level investment3.
-Thus, it appears that previous studies have unclear implicasion on the effect of personal taxes on firm-level investment,
+For instance, one set of studies exclusively relies on macroeconomic data and draws unclear conclusions about the effect on aggregate invest-